-Trump’s White House Tour Visitor ‘Pepe Frog’ – Hillary Clinton Painting [Photos]
+Trump White House Tour: Photo Near Hillary Clinton Painting, Pepe Frog Also Seen

 [Image by Evan Vucci/AP Images]

 As reported by the Associated Press, President Trump was jovial as Mr. Trump greeted a variety of visitors to the White House.
 The group of White House tour visitors represented the first group of people to visit the White House since Mr. Trump was inaugurated.
 After President Trump surprised the White House visitors when he emerged from behind a French screen, the tourists began cheering and waving.
-Lots of the visitors were children in the fifth grade, from Birmingham, Alabama, from the Briarwood Christian School.
+Lots of the visitors were fifth-grade students from Birmingham, Alabama’s Briarwood Christian School.

 One of those was Cornish, of Birmingham.
-Those White House tourists who hoped to catch sight of Mr. Trump got a lot more than that as the throng of visitors in the East Wing got up and close with Mr. Trump, at least Jack did, when President Trump stepped from behind a velvet rope and welcomed him forward.
+Those White House tourists hoping to catch sight of Mr. Trump got a lot more than that as the throng of visitors in the East Wing got up close with Mr. Trump — at least Jack did, when President Trump stepped from behind a velvet rope and welcomed him.
 Cornish got a hug and a pat on the shoulders from President Trump while Jack’s classmates yelled that Cornish was now famous.

 “You’re famous, Jack!”

-Jack is indeed now famous, and perhaps getting more attention on social media than he intended, because Cornish placed his index finger and thumb together and left three fingers extended while taking a photo with President Trump.
-As seen in the following photos, the signal is not being seen as an “A-okay” sign nor some kind of “West Side” gang hand sign, but it is being recognized as the famous “Pepe the Frog” Internet hand sign — at lease by some claiming that’s the “Pepe the Frog” hand signal on Twitter and Pepe’s hand sign on Facebook.
+Jack is indeed now famous and perhaps getting more attention on social media than he intended after Cornish placed his index finger and thumb together and left three fingers extended while taking a photo with President Trump.
+As seen in the following photos, the signal is not being seen as an “A-okay” sign or some kind of “West Side” gang hand sign, but it is being recognized as the famous “Pepe the Frog” internet hand sign.

 President Trump greets @WhiteHouse visitors. pic.twitter.com/RSgjSaoQ36